AaryaaDahal/hangman/README.md

 ## License

--This project is open source and available under the MIT License.
+This project is open source and available under the MIT License.